niuniomartinez/andante/docs/readme.txt

   This directory contains all documentation of the Andante library.
 Read it carefully before to use the library or move to other documents.

-  Note tha the library is in a early development, so a lot may change before the first stable version (1.0).
+  The library is in a early development, so a lot may change before the first stable version (1.0).